EthanRosenthal/website-source/content/blog/optimal-peanut-butter-and-banana/index.md

 A side effect of having spent 10 years with limited income in college and grad school, 6 of those here in expensive ass NYC, is that I eat of lot of cheap sandwiches, even though I now have a nice Tech™ job.
 While my sandwich consumption was quite formidable pre-covid, sheltering in place cemented this staple in my diet.
 I am particularly fond of peanut butter and banana sandwiches, having been introduced to them as a child by my maternal grandfather who ate them regularly.

 I start a peanut butter and banana sandwich by spreading peanut butter on two slices of bread.
 I then slice circular slices of the banana, starting at the end of the banana, and place each slice on one of the pieces of bread until I have a single layer of banana slices.
 Every time I do this, the former condensed matter physicist in me starts to twitch his eye.
 You see, I have this urge, this desire, this _need_ to maximize the [packing fraction](https://en.wikipedia.org/wiki/Atomic_packing_factor) of the banana slices.
-That is, I want to maximize the amount of bread that is covered by banana slices.
+That is, I want to maximize the coverage of the banana slices on the bread.
 Just as bowl-form food is perfect because you get every ingredient in every bite, each bite of my sandwich should yield the same golden ratio of bread, peanut butter, and banana.

 If you were a machine learning model (or my wife), then you would tell me to just cut long rectangular strips along the long axis of the banana, but I'm not a sociopath.
-If life were simple, then the banana slices would be perfect circles of equal diameter, and we could coast through life looking up optimal configurations on [packomania](http://packomania.com/).
+If life were simple, then the banana slices would be perfect circles of equal diameter, and we could coast along looking up optimal configurations on [packomania](http://packomania.com/).
 But alas, life is not simple.
 We're in the middle of a global pandemic, and banana slices are elliptical with varying size.

 So, how do we make optimal peanut butter and banana sandwiches?
 It's really quite simple.
 You take a picture of your banana and bread, pass the image through a deep learning model to locate said items, do some nonlinear curve fitting to the banana, transform to polar coordinates and "slice" the banana along the fitted curve, turn those slices into elliptical polygons, and feed the polygons and bread "box" into a 2D nesting algorithm.

 You may have noticed that I supposedly started this project in the Spring, and it's now August.
 Like most idiot engineers, I had no idea how complicated this stupid project was going to be, but time's meaningless in quarantine, so here we are.
 And here you are!
-Because I made a python package [nannernest](https://github.com/EthanRosenthal/nannernest) if you want to optimize your own sandwiches, and I'm going to spend the rest of this post describing how this whole godforsaken thing works.
+Because I made a pip installable python package [nannernest](https://github.com/EthanRosenthal/nannernest) if you want to optimize your own sandwiches, and I'm going to spend the rest of this post describing how this whole godforsaken thing works.

 {{% jupyter_cell_end %}}{{% jupyter_cell_start markdown %}}